-U.S. Senator Richard Durbin, who won federal limits on debit-card swipe fees, said merchants should “think hard” before signing a $6.6 billion settlement with Visa Inc. (V), MasterCard Inc. (MA) and banks over credit-card fees.
+U.S. Senator Richard Durbin, who won federal limits on debit-card swipe fees, said merchants should “think hard” before signing a $6.6 billion settlement with Visa Inc. (V:US), MasterCard Inc. (MA:US) and banks over credit-card fees.

 “This is a stunning giveaway to Visa and MasterCard,” Durbin, the Senate’s second-ranking Democrat, said in remarks last week, according to the Congressional Record.
 “This is a bad deal, but it is not a done deal.
 The merchant plaintiffs still have to decide if they will support it.”